Dangerous Dames: Top 5 Notable Women in the Mob

 Helen Gillis

-After the death of Dillinger in July 1934, and her husband in November 1934 – she ended up turning informant to bring down fellow mobster John Paul Chase.
+After the death of Dillinger in July 1934 and her husband in November 1934, she turned informant and her testimony helped bring down fellow gang member John Paul Chase.
+She died in 1987 and was buried next to Baby Face Nelson at St Joseph’s Cemetery in Chicago.

 Griselda Blanco